dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/metrics.md

 ### Available properties
-Metrics can have a number of declared **properties**, which define aspects of your metric.
+Metrics can have many declared **properties**, which define aspects of your metric.
 More information on [properties and configs can be found here](https://docs.getdbt.com/reference/configs-and-properties).

 <VersionBlock firstVersion="1.3">